xunhongt/open-projects/Innohack 2022/README.md

 #### **Cons**
 - Some of our catalog items are not IaC Compatible (e.g. Firewall as a Service).
 Will need to refactor the catalog items to achieve idempotency
 - only vra_deployment resource in VRA Terraform Provider is relevant, and is very limited in functionality (Day 2 custom actions like update deployment / add disk cannot be done through Terraform)
-- Day 2 Action policies to be set for
+- [Need to review] Day 2 Action policies to be set for Terraform Content Source to ensure resources are immutable
+- Developers still need to spin up a jumphost server manaually to initialize their Terraform runtime (it's current practices now)

 #### **References**
 - https://registry.terraform.io/providers/vmware/vra/latest/docs
 - https://blogs.vmware.com/management/2020/01/getting-started-with-vra-terraform-provider.html

-### 2.3.
-Option 3: Hybrid Approach
+### **2.3.
+Option 3: Hybrid Approach**
     Terraform [External] --> VRA + Terraform --> Cloud A/B Resources

-Option #2 involves Developers spinning up a Jumphost Server in Cloud A/B.

-    - We will create a public repo in Gitlab to store the following:
+Option #3 is a hybrid approach of Option #1 and #2.
+It combines the pros and cons of both options, but essentially this provides a more comprehensive approach to enable CI/CD of Infrastructure Code for Cloud A/B Resources.
+- NSX-T related Cloud Templates backed by Terraform Configurations
-      - Terraform CLI
+- VM related Cloud Templates declared via external Terraform runtime
-      - Terraform Providers (VMWare vRealize Automation Provider)
-      - Sample Terraform Configuration Templates
-      - [From Developers' Repo] Their custom Terraform Configuration files
-    - Spin up a Jumphost in Cloud A/B --> pull Terraform binaries and configurations from Gitlab to Jumphost
-    - Initialize Terraform Working Directory in JH

-### 2.4.
-Option 4 (UNEXPLORED): Gitlab to Interface with VRA
+### **2.4.
+Option 4 (UNEXPLORED): Gitlab to Interface with VRA**
     Gitlab --> VRA --> Cloud A/B Resources

-Option #2 involves Developers spinning up a Jumphost Server in Cloud A/B.
+Option #4 involves developers interfacing with Gitlab to manage their Terraform configurations.

+#### **Pros**
-    - We will create a public repo in Gitlab to store the following:
+- Developers do not need to create a jumphost server in SDC manually
-      - Terraform CLI
-      - Terraform Providers (VMWare vRealize Automation Provider)
-      - Sample Terraform Configuration Templates
-      - [From Developers' Repo] Their custom Terraform Configuration files
-    - Spin up a Jumphost in Cloud A/B --> pull Terraform binaries and configurations from Gitlab to Jumphost
-    - Initialize Terraform Working Directory in JH

-> A safe option wil be Option #2
+#### **Cons**
+- Some of our catalog items are not IaC Compatible (e.g. Firewall as a Service).
+Will need to refactor the catalog items to achieve idempotency
+- only vra_deployment resource in VRA Terraform Provider is relevant, and is very limited in functionality (Day 2 custom actions like update deployment / add disk cannot be done through Terraform)
+- [Need to review] Day 2 Action policies to be set for Terraform Content Source to ensure resources are immutable
+- Developers still need to spin up a jumphost server manaually to initialize their Terraform runtime (it's current practices now)

 ## 3. VRA Design
 ---